GLOBAL MARKETS-Wall St cautiously optimistic as easing inflation lifts hopes of smaller rate hike | Headlines

 "Tomorrow's reduction in the pace of tightening to 50 (basis points) was already telegraphed, and with the downtrend in inflation becoming entrenched, the FOMC can set its sights squarely on the labor market."
 Global stocks jumped on the news but then pulled back to more modest gains or slight losses.

-Of the main U.S. indexes, the Dow Jones Industrial Average fell about 0.2%, the S&P 500 gained 0.2% and the Nasdaq Composite added 0.35%.
-The pan-European STOXX 600 index rose 1.3% and MSCI's gauge of stocks across the globe gained 0.8%, a pullback from larger gains earlier in the day.
+Of the main U.S. indexes, the Dow Jones Industrial Average rose about 0.1%, the S&P 500 gained 0.5% and the Nasdaq Composite added 0.65%.
+The pan-European STOXX 600 index rose 1.3% and MSCI's gauge of stocks across the globe gained 0.9%, a pullback from larger gains earlier in the day.

+"It was good news on the inflation front, but the equity market is giving back gains as it reflects on, 'what now?'"
+Yung-Yu Ma, BMO Wealth Management's Chief Investment Strategist, said in an email.
+"It's all a balancing act, which we believe points to near-term choppy markets even though the improving inflation backdrop adds a positive bias."

+BOND YIELDS, DOLLAR DIP U.S. Treasury yields dropped on the November inflation data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)